top of page

 Queens, New York

 Fr.
 Joseph Lin belongs to the China Province of the Congregation of Mission founded by St. Vincent de Paul, also known as the Vincentians, whose central charism is to share the Gospel with those who have been marginalized in society.
 Fr.
-Lin received his master's degree in Scripture at St John’s University in 2011, and currently he is pursuing advance graduate studies in pastoral counseling and spiritual care at Fordham University.
-He served the Chinese community at the Church of St. Joseph in Manhattan until 2017, and now he serves as parochial vicar at the Church of St. Agatha in Brooklyn.
+Lin received his master's degree in Scripture at St John’s University in 2011 and in Pastoral Counseling at Fordham University in 2020.
+He served the Chinese community at the Church of St. Joseph in Manhattan until 2015, and now he serves Chinese community as parochial vicar at the Basilica of Regina Pacis in Brooklyn.

 Rev. Hugh O’Donnell, CM, Ph.D.